borntofrappe/learning-d3/Number of Births/README.md

 ## Data

-[The values](https://www.insee.fr/fr/statistiques/serie/000436391) are retrieved from the national institute of statistics and economic studies, Insee, again between the years 2000 and 2021.
+Data is collected from the [Insee](https://www.insee.fr/fr/statistiques/serie/000436391) to describe the metric between the years 2000 and 2020 and on a monthly basis.

-`dataset` describes an array of objects, detailing the number of borths for each month in the given interval.
-The structure is immediately useful to plot a line describing the evolution through the years, but needs to be revisited as the project considers one line for each year.
+In the script, `data` stores the information in an array of objects, detailing the date and value of each observation.

+## Line

+## Lines

+## Radial Lines

+## Delaunay